-Facilities must keep copies, for three years, of submitted Form R reports and Form A certifications and all documentation used to complete their submissions.
-This documentation should include calculations for threshold determinations, the basis of exemptions applied, and the estimation techniques and data used for all quantities reported on the Form R and Form A.
+Facilities must keep copies, for three years, of submitted Form R reports and Form A certifications and all documentation used to complete their submissions in accordance with 40 CFR 372.10.
+This documentation should include calculations for threshold determinations, the basis of exemptions applied, and the estimation techniques and data used for all quantities reported on the Form R and Form A. TRI-MEweb stores several years worth (7 years in RY 2012) of submitted chemical release data that can be accessed to be printed for your records.